Lisa B. Kahn: Work and education

 In 2003, Kahn received an A.B. in economics with honors from the University of Chicago.
-She received an M.A. and a Ph.D. in economics from Harvard University in 2005 and 2008, respectively.
-Afterwards, she became an assistant professor of economics at Yale School of Management, where she taught competitive strategy and the internal organization of the firm, the employee perspective, and freakonomics.
-From 2010 to 2011, Kahn served as a senior economist in President Obama's Council of Economic Advisers.
-There, she focused on labor and education policy.
-From 2011 to 2012, she was also a visiting fellow at the Brookings Institution.
-She joined IZA Institute of Labor Economics as a research fellow in November 2012.
-In 2014, she was promoted to associate professor of economics at Yale School of Management.
+She received an M.A. and a Ph.D. in economics from Harvard University in 2005 and 2008.
+Afterwards, she became an assistant professor of economics at Yale School of Management, where she taught competitive strategy and the internal organization of the firm, the employee perspective, and "freakonomics".
+From 2010 to 2011, Kahn served as a senior economist for the Council of Economic Advisers, focused on labor and education policy.
+From 2011 to 2012, she was a visiting fellow at the Brookings Institution.
+She joined the IZA Institute of Labor Economics as a research fellow in November 2012.
+In 2014, she was promoted to associate professor of economics at the Yale School of Management.

 Since 2014, she has served as a faculty research fellow at the National Bureau of Economic Studies in Labor Studies.
 From 2015 to 2016, she was a visiting research scholar in the industrial relations section of the department of economics at Princeton University.
 She also taught an undergraduate junior writing workshop at Princeton from 2015 to 2016.

-In 2018, Kahn become a professor of economics at the University of Rochester, where she taught an undergraduate course entitled "Freakonomics in the spring of 2019" and also teaches graduate labor economics.
+In 2018, Kahn become a professor of economics at the University of Rochester.
+She teaches graduate labor economics and taught an undergraduate course titled "Freakonomics" in the spring of 2019.